sandeepkj90/interview_prep/NODE_README.md

 ```bash
 npm -v
 ```

-Let me know if you need help with any step! 😊 8.
-How do you list all globally installed packages using NPM?
-9. How do you publish a package to the NPM registry?

 10. What is `npm audit` and how do you use it?
 11. What is the purpose of `npx` in Node.js?